 Looking for more information on the concept of the Two Houses of Israel, one name kept coming up everywhere: Batya Wootten.
 Her book, “Who Is Israel?” answered many of my questions and also confirmed the things I had read from Eddie Chumney.
 And as this picture became more and more clear, I could see how the story of the restoration of Israel permeated the whole of Scripture, both the Old and New Testaments.

-Batya and her husband, Angus Wootten, are pioneers in the Messianic and Hebrew Roots movement and are the founders of the Messianic Israel Alliance, now known as the Alliance of Redeemed Israel.
+Batya and her husband, Angus Wootten, are pioneers in the Messianic Two-House movement and are the founders of the Messianic Israel Alliance, now known as the Alliance of Redeemed Israel.
 In my opinion, Batya is by far the leading human authority on this subject.
 Her first book, “In Search of Israel” published by Destiny Image in 1988, set out to answer the question, Who Is Israel?
 It has evolved into the most recent edition of “Redeemed Israel – Reunited and Restored.”
 I obtained my copy of “In Search of Israel” after reading the latest iteration, and it is truly amazing to see how this work has progressed.

 “Who Is Israel?
 Redeemed Israel – A Primer” is a condensed version of the Redeemed Israel book.
 It is designed to give you a concise (the printed version is less than 80 pages) presentation of the concept of the Two Houses of Israel and the coming reunification into one house, the restored Whole House of Israel.
 Ten short chapters and a couple of appendices, along with many illustrations, make this an easy but very thought provoking read.

-This Is Not a Book Review
+This Is Not Really a Book Review

+I’m not going into detail about the contents.
 Rather, it is a book recommendation.
 As a Kindle book, the price is only 99 cents.
 After giving this a read, you can decide if you want to go further with reading Batya’s other books.
 I think you probably will.

 If you haven’t yet read my previous 3-part series on the Two Houses of Israel, you can do so here: